hindu-comm/weblogs/manasataramgini/2007/02/2007-02-14_chatting-with-st-and-more-averaging-experiments.md

-convergently came the day when we climbed to the kauNDinya caves and rested at ancient pillared temple on the way– for a while we were transported to that condition, which only exists in the consciousness and breaks up if it comes out in words\!
+convergently came the day when we climbed to the kauNDinya caves and rested at ancient pillared temple on the way– for a while we were transported to that condition, which only exists in the consciousness and breaks up if it comes out in words!
 But then like a dropped stone breaking the surface of a pellucid pond ripples burst through the the pond of the chit breaking up all images.
 Then I took advantage of ST’s knowledge of the Dravida language to clarify certain points, the